 In January 2023, the Company received a written notice from the staff of Nasdaq's Listing Qualifications Department, notifying the Company that, for the 30 consecutive business day period between December 15, 2022 through January 30, 2023, the bid price for its common stock had closed below the \$1.00 per share minimum bid price requirement for continued listing on Nasdaq pursuant to Nasdaq Listing Rule 5450(a)(1), (the "Minimum Bid Price Requirement").
-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company has 180 calendar days, or until July 31, 2023, to regain compliance with the Minimum Bid Price Requirement.
+On July 24, 2023, the Company applied to transfer its listing from The Nasdaq Global Market to The Nasdaq Capital Market, which transfer was approved effective August 2, 2023.
+In connection therewith, the Company was granted an additional 180-day grace period, or until January 29, 2024, to regain compliance with the Minimum Bid Price Requirement.
 If the Company fails to satisfy the continued listing requirements of Nasdaq, such as the Minimum Bid Price Requirement, Nasdaq may take steps to delist its common stock.

-In addition, the Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, our ability to successfully complete clinical trials, obtain marketing approvals, manufacture a commercial-scale medicine or arrange for a third party to do so on our behalf, conduct sales and marketing activities necessary for successful commercialization of product candidates, dependence on key personnel, protection of proprietary technology, compliance with government regulations, the continuing impact of the coronavirus ("COVID-19") pandemic and the ability to secure additional capital to fund operations.
+In addition, if the Company were to resume development efforts, the Company would be subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, the Company's ability to successfully complete clinical trials, obtain marketing approvals, manufacture a commercial-scale medicine or arrange for a third party to do so on our behalf, conduct sales and marketing activities necessary for successful commercialization of product candidates, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 The development of any product candidates may require significant research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
-Even if the Company resumed development efforts and were successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.
+Even if the Company were successful, it is uncertain when, if ever, the Company would realize significant revenue from product sales.

-The Company has incurred recurring losses since inception, including net losses of \$29.2 million for the three months ended March 31, 2023 and \$76.5 million for the year ended December 31, 2022.
-As of March 31, 2023, the Company had an accumulated deficit of \$431.2 million.
+The Company has incurred recurring losses since inception, including net losses of \$32.5 million for the six months ended June 30, 2023 and \$76.5 million for the year ended December 31, 2022.
+As of June 30, 2023, the Company had an accumulated deficit of \$434.5 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
 The Company expects that its cash, cash equivalents and marketable securities will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of these consolidated financial statements.
 The future viability of the Company beyond that point is dependent on the results of the strategic review process and its ability to raise additional capital to fund its operations.